michnovka/ccxt-trading-cp/README.md

 * give overview about portfolio on various exchanges
 * show possible profit from buying/selling on different exchanges
 * show possible profit from buying/selling with different bases (e.g. XRP/BTC then XRP/ETH then ETH/BTC)
+* show coinmarketcap.com data
+* show how much of the market cap you own in ppm (per million - like percent, but 1 ppm = 1/1,000,000th of a thing)

 ## Disclaimer